JudeQuintana/terraform-modules/networking/transit_gateway_centralized_router_for_tiered_vpc_ng/README.md

 # Transit Gateway Centralized Router Description
-- This Transit Gateway Centralized Router module will create a hub spoke topology
+- This Transit Gateway Centralized Router module will create a hub spoke topology from existing Tiered VPCs.
 - Will use the special public subnet in each AZ when a Tiered VPC is passed to it.
 - All attachments will be associated and routes propagated to one TGW Route Table.
 - Each Tiered VPC will have all their route tables updated in each VPC with a route to all other VPC networks via the TGW.